M-Hafez22/islamic-prayer-times/README.md

 ## Clone

-To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
+To clone and run this application, you'll need Git and npm (which comes with Node.js) installed on your computer.
 From your command line:

 1. Clone this repository